StatisticsNZ/simplevis/README.md

 ### Purpose

-simplevis is a package of wrapper functions that aim to make ggplot2 and leaflet visualisation easier and quicker for users.
+simplevis is a package of wrapper functions that aim to make ggplot2 visualisation easier and quicker.

-simplevis emphasises cognitive ease and speed, and subsequently some flexibility is lost compared to the underlying fantastic ggplot2 and leaflet packages.

-But the gain in cognitive ease and speed will be valuable for many users in many situations.

 ### Installation